Doña Ana County, NM – Case Study

 When the TrueConnect solution was initially introduced to Doña Ana County employees in February 2017, some of them signed up right away while others were a little more cautious.
 The employees who had reservations at first were curious to know why their employer was offering them a loan program, fearing it might be another scam.
 Separately, they were not sure the program would help since the interest rate was 24.99% APR, just like a credit card.

-Employers are using this rate to help people who are unable to get a credit card because they have a bad credit score or no credit score at all.
+Employers are using this rate to help people who may be unable to get a credit card because they have a bad credit score or no credit score at all.
 Once the employees understood the benefits of TrueConnect, a common response from the employees was, “Oh, my god.
 This is the answer to my problems.”
-They soon started signing up because they realized that having a payday loan that they can never see the end of is not the only way for them to get money to help them through financial difficulties.
-For example, with the TrueConnect solution, they can borrow $3,000 for their emergency needs, and pay it off within twelve months by payroll deduction.
+Members of the New Mexico Association of Counties soon started signing up for TrueConnect because they realized that having a payday loan that they can never see the end of is not the only way for them to get money to help them through financial difficulties.

 Once the TrueConnect program was implemented, 30 employees immediately applied for it.
 As of now, 65 percent of the organization has used TrueConnect.
 Employees must have been working in Doña Ana County for at least one year to be eligible to apply for a TrueConnect loan, which is not a problem for the workers because they tend to stay for at least one year.
 Those who are hired in the county tend to stay in their jobs because of New Mexico’s retirement plan — it’s not just a 401(k) but a pension plan in which the workers pay 4.79 percent and their employers match it.
 Additionally, the county pays 20 percent.
 It is an attractive plan for public workers.